strimzi/strimzi.github.io/_posts/2023-11-30-prevent-broker-scale-down-if-containing-paritition-replicas.md

 ### Scaling down after moving out all replicas from the broker to be removed

-Let's try to scale down the broker now after emptying partition replicas from the broker to be removed.
+Now, let's first move out all replicas from the broker to be removed, before attempting a new Kafka cluster scale down.

 We can make use of Cruise Control's `KafkaRebalance` resource in Strimzi with `remove-broker` node configuration for this job.
 Here is an example `KafkaRebalance` resource: